project-koku/koku-metrics-operator/docs/csv-description.md

             type: basic
         ```

-3. To configure the koku-metrics-operator to create a cost management source, edit the following values in the `source` field:
+3. To configure the costmanagement-metrics-operator to create a cost management source, edit the following values in the `source` field:
     * Replace `INSERT-SOURCE-NAME` with the preferred name of the source to be created.
     * Replace the `create_source` field value with `true`.

     **Note:** if the source already exists, replace `INSERT-SOURCE-NAME` with the existing name, and leave `create_source` as false.
 This will allow the operator to confirm the source exists.
-4. If not specified, the operator will create a default PersistentVolumeClaim called `koku-metrics-operator-data` with 10Gi of storage.
-To configure the koku-metrics-operator to use or create a different PVC, edit the following in the spec:
+4. If not specified, the operator will create a default PersistentVolumeClaim called `costmanagement-metrics-operator-data` with 10Gi of storage.
+To configure the costmanagement-metrics-operator to use or create a different PVC, edit the following in the spec:
     * Add the desired configuration to the `volume_claim_template` field in the spec:

       ```